January is Radon Action Month

 Although it has only been better understood over the last 30 years, many older houses have the risk of carrying carcinogenic radon.
 This type of poisoning often occurs in unventilated basements without proper maintenance.

-Radon poisoning depends on a number of factors, including exposure over a long period.
+Radon poisoning depends on several factors, including exposure over a long period.
 Such poisoning causes headaches and an elevated risk of cancer.
 Such a risk of cancer may even cause death under certain conditions.

 That is why activists declared January National Radon Action Month.
-This is especially important for renters.
-Often homeowners solve the issue of radon upon buying a house– some banks won’t lend if they know the house has radon in it.
+And this remains especially important for renters.
+Often homeowners solve the issue of radon upon buying a house-- some banks won't lend if they know the house has radon in it.
 However, in apartments, the landlord may not think to check.
-In other cases, the landlord simply doesn’t care.
+In other cases, the landlord simply doesn't care.
 In either case, this presents a potential danger for both residential and commercial renters.